anasasghar/twitter-chunked-upload/README.md

 ```

 3. Connect X account
-   Open [http://localhost:5000](http://localhost:5000) in your browser and authenticate via OAuth2.
+   Open weborcloudurl.com you set in your browser and authenticate via OAuth2.

 ---